voxel51/fiftyone/docs/source/user_guide/index.rst

 :doc:`Creating FiftyOne Datasets <dataset_creation/index>`
 ----------------------------------------------------------

-Learn how to get your data into FiftyOne using standard formats, custom formats, or from open-source datasets via the Dataset Zoo.
+Get your data into FiftyOne using standard formats, custom formats, or open-source datasets via the Dataset Zoo.

 :doc:`>> Learn more about creating FiftyOne datasets! <dataset_creation/index>`